 Many of these collections are stored off-site and must be requested a few days ahead of your visit to the Bancroft Library.
 Please check UC Berkeley's Library Catalog, OskiCat, for each collection for locations and details on access.

-You can request information about these materials by submitting an online research request form.
+You can request information about these materials by contacting The Bancroft Library.

 Bella Hurst (Herscovich) Aaron was born in Canada and immigrated to Utah via Montana as a young child.
 She grew up in Ogden, Utah, the eldest daughter of eight children.
 Her elder brother, Morris, died at the age of ten.
 Her parents Clara and David Herscovich emigrated from Romania to Canada.
 Bella received a teaching credential from Weber College in Ogden, Utah in 1929 and a bachelor's degree from the University of Utah.
 In 1934 she moved to San Francisco, Calif., and entered San Francisco Law School in 1939.
 She received her degree and was admitted to the state bar in 1942.